Social Icons

 Directed by Josh Gordon and Will Speck

-Here is a movie that makes you want to cry.
-The tears will not be from laughter as this movie is meant to be a comedy, filled with talented comics whose job was to make you laugh until you cry, but in the end the only tears I cried were tears of disappointment.
+Here’s a movie that makes you want to cry—but not from laughter.
+Even though it’s meant to be a comedy, filled with talented comics whose job was to make you laugh until you cry, the only tears I shed were tears of disappointment.
+The movie failed on so many levels to entertain, and made me wish I had something better to do than to see it,

-Although the movie was a box office success, everything else about it was not.
-The casting was too silly to make any of them memorable.
-The plot was too weak to even make any form of sense, then the error leading to the almost magical moment was seriously uneventful.
+While the movie was a box office success, almost everything else about it fell flat.
+The casting felt too silly to make any of the characters memorable, and the plot was too weak to make sense.
+Even the so-called “magical moment” that kicked off the chaos was completely uneventful.

-Here is a movie which kicked off when one of the characters mistakenly puts cocaine into a snow machine in the party.
-Then by mere accident the man whom the leads were trying to get his business happened to be passing by the snow machine and gets doused by the cocaine making him high.
+The story begins when one of the characters accidentally puts cocaine into a snow machine at a party.
+By sheer coincidence, the man the leads are trying to win over for a business deal happens to walk by the snow machine, gets doused in cocaine, and ends up high.

-The movie plot has a rich, spoilt, dumb and naïve son of a millionaire Clay Vanstone (T. J. Miller) running one of his late father’s IT company branches.
-His sister Carol Vanstone (Jennifer Aniston) is the head of the company and has decided to close the branch her brother works in.
-Her claim is, company is not making enough money and she shuts down their Christmas party plans to save money also.
+The plot revolves around Clay Vanstone (T. J. Miller), the rich, spoiled, dumb, and naïve son of a millionaire, who’s running one of his late father’s IT company branches.
+His sister, Carol Vanstone (Jennifer Aniston), is the head of the company and has decided to shut down Clay’s branch, claiming it’s not making enough money.
+She even cancels their Christmas party plans to save costs.

-Carol agrees to this, but now Clay with his close compadres Josh Parker (Jason Bateman) and Tracey Hughes (Olivia Munn) must find a way to persuade a company procurement staff to buy servers from them.
+Desperate to keep the branch open, Clay lies and says he’s closing a big deal that will bring in enough money to save the branch.
+Carol agrees to give him a chance, but now Clay, along with his close friends Josh Parker (Jason Bateman) and Tracey Hughes (Olivia Munn), must convince a company’s procurement staff to buy servers from them.

 Sing (2016)